iftucl/minio_iceberg_duckdb/README.md

 # PYICEBERG, DUCKDB & MINIO PoC

+## USE CASE

+Post-Trade Venue XYZ has set up an API where the trading members can submit trades against each other.
+These trades feeds to the trading venue real time and are then aggregated intra-day and end of the day in order to obtain the net exposure by trading participants.

+As trading participants can buy and sell, take long and short positions their overall exposure to the trading venue XYZ can fluctuate intra-day leading to positions of different size and different directions.

+## FULL STACK

 This handout provides an overview of three key technologies in modern data lake architecture: MinIO, Apache Iceberg, and DuckDB with PyIceberg.

 ## MinIO